EigenPro/EigenPro-tensorflow/README.md

 ## Using the EigenPro iteration
 The EigenPro iteration can be called through a Keras Model.
 It is integrated in the two optimizers, SGD and PSGD.
 The former works with a finite dimension feature map like random Fourier feature; the latter works in an RKHS related to a kernel function.
-Note the latter requires appending a sample id (used during training) to each data sample,
+Note the latter requires appending a sample id (used during training) to each data sample.

 By default, the optimizers use standard (stochastic) gradient descents.
 To enable EigenPro iteration, pass parameter eigenpro\_f to the optimizer, such like
 ```